If you’re a low-carb eater, then you’ve probably done your best to stay away from Papa John’s or any fast food pizza restaurant for that matter.

 The menu at Papa John’s varies by location, so you’ll want to double check at your local restaurant to confirm what your options are.
 From what we can see on the general menu, there are some good options outside of pizza that you can order at Papa John’s to keep it low carb.

 Keep in mind that it’s always best to avoid eating out whenever possible.
 Fast food and chain restaurants want to keep their prices as low as possible to be competitive.
-This means that they’ll use cheap ingredients and coat their foods in sugary sauces to make it taste good without breaking the bank.
+This means that they’ll use cheap ingredients and coat their foods in sugary sauces to make it taste good and keep you coming back.

 #1.
 Ask about your options